Hampden Park, Eastbourne

 Hampden Park is a suburb of Eastbourne, in the Eastbourne district, in the county of East Sussex, England.
-It is notable for its unique railway station, where local trains on the East Coastway Line stop twice, and is thought to be the busiest level crossing in Europe This station, now known as Hampden Park station, was once named 'Willingdon Halt'.
+It is notable for its unique railway station, where trains on the East Coastway Line often travel through twice, and is thought to be the busiest level crossing in Europe This station, now known as Hampden Park station, was once named 'Willingdon Halt'.

 Attractions

 Hampden Park itself is a large pleasant space with a fair sized lake.
 There is a park cafe called Lakeside Cafe, a children's playground, outdoor tennis courts, playing fields and plenty of routes for joggers and strollers, as well as a large area of sports fields.
 The area is the home of Eastbourne Rugby Club and two bowls clubs are nearby.
 Its main inhabitants are the grey squirrel, and several species inhabit the lake, notably mallard ducks, Canada geese, mute swans, moorhen, herons, gulls and the rock pigeon.

 In 2011 there was a large pond enhancement program carried out on the Decoy Pond.
 This was funded by Eastbourne Borough Council and a large grant obtained from the Big Lottery Fund by The Friends of the Hampden Park.